RECOVERY AND HEALING

 Treatment time is 30 mins.

-Service can be booked by contacting us directly via the form below.
-Follow our instagram account to be notified on when the next CPA day will be.
+Service can be booked by contacting us directly via the form.
+Follow our instagram account to be notified on when the next Community Acupuncture day will be.

 Treatment Modalities